Road work on Washington Place Friday Sept 26th to Wednesday Oct 1st weather permitting

 When: Tuesday thru Friday, November to May

-Length of program: at least two and a half hours.
+Length of program: approximately two hours.

 For information on the two programs offered, go to